Kotlin/kotlin-spec/docs/src/md/kotlin.core/declarations.md

 #### Contextual function declaration

-A _contextual function declaration_ further extends the extension function declaration syntax with a number of additional special function parameters, the _context receiver parameters_, provided using the special `context` soft keyword.
+A _contextual function declaration_ further extends the extension function declaration syntax with a number of additional special function parameters, the _context receiver parameters_, provided in the form of their respectable types using the special `context` soft keyword.
 As with extension receivers, these parameters are not named an must always be supplied.
 Unlike extension receivers, context receivers may only be provided implicitly at call site.
 See [the receiver section][Receivers] for details.
 All context receiver parameters are available inside the scope of the function as implicit receivers and cannot be referenced using unlabeled `this`-expression syntax.
 They are, however, available using labeled `this` syntax using the name of the receiver type classifier as the label.

+Context receiver types of a particular function must all be different from each other and no pair of these types may be in a [subtyping relation][Subtyping].
+They may, however, contain a type that is also used as the extension receiver of the function or a type in a subtyping relation with it.

 For more information on how a particular receiver for each call is chosen, please refer to the [overloading section][Overload resolution].